SAN ANTONIO HILL COUNTRY

-San Antonio is the seventh-largest city in the United States and the second-largest in Texas.
-It sprawls across Bexar County from the South Texas Plains up to the southern edge of the Hill Country, bisected by the Balcones Escarpment — the geological feature that divides the rocky hills, springs, and canyons of the Texas Hill Country in the north from the Blackland Prairie and South Texas Plains in the south.
-The San Antonio River rises from springs just north of downtown and flows southward through the city, eventually making its way to the Gulf.
+San Antonio is the seventh-largest city in the U.S. and the second-largest in Texas.
+It stretches across Bexar County, from the South Texas Plains to the southern edge of the Hill Country.
+The Balcones Escarpment cuts through the area, separating the rocky hills, springs, and canyons of the Hill Country in the north from the Blackland Prairie and South Texas Plains in the south.
+The San Antonio River starts from springs just north of downtown and flows southward, eventually reaching the Gulf.

-For stinging-insect purposes, San Antonio is not one ecology — it's two.
-North of Loop 410, the limestone cuts and native scrub produce pest pressure that behaves more like Boerne or the Hill Country than like a typical South Texas city.
-South of 410, the coastal plain soils and denser urban fabric produce a different pressure profile entirely.
-Every experienced pest control technician in Bexar County learns to read this geography before they pull up to a job.
+For stinging insects, San Antonio isn't just one ecosystem—it's two.
+North of Loop 410, the limestone cuts and native scrub create a pest environment similar to Boerne or the Hill Country, while south of 410, the coastal plain soils and urban density result in a different set of challenges.
+Every seasoned pest control technician in Bexar County knows how to interpret this geography before arriving at a job.

-The Spanish named the area "San Antonio" in 1691, when a missionary expedition arrived on the feast day of Saint Anthony of Padua.
-On May 1, 1718, Martín de Alarcón formally established Mission San Antonio de Valero — which would be secularized in 1793 and later become famous as the Alamo.
-The Presidio San Antonio de Béxar was founded four days later, on May 5, 1718, on the west side of the San Antonio River.
+The Spanish called this area "San Antonio" back in 1691 when a missionary group showed up on the feast day of Saint Anthony of Padua.
+Then on May 1, 1718, Martín de Alarcón set up Mission San Antonio de Valero.
+It got secularized in 1793 and later became known as the Alamo.
+Just four days later, on May 5, 1718, the Presidio San Antonio de Béxar was established on the west side of the San Antonio River.

-In 1731, 55 Canary Islanders arrived and established the Villa de San Fernando de Béxar, becoming the first chartered civil settlement in present-day Texas.
-Four more missions were added along the river south of the original.
-All five missions — Valero (the Alamo), Concepción, San José, San Juan Capistrano, and Espada — are today a UNESCO World Heritage Site, the only one in Texas.
+In 1731, 55 Canary Islanders landed and founded the Villa de San Fernando de Béxar, marking the first chartered civil settlement in what is now Texas.
+They added four more missions along the river south of the original.
+Today, all five missions — Valero (the Alamo), Concepción, San José, San Juan Capistrano, and Espada — are recognized as a UNESCO World Heritage Site, and they’re the only one in Texas.

-The city passed through the Spanish Empire, then the Mexican Republic (1821–1836), then the Republic of Texas, then statehood in 1846.
-The Battle of the Alamo in 1836 and the subsequent Mexican-American War (1846–1848) were brutal — the city's population was reduced by nearly two-thirds, down to about 800 residents by the war's end.
-The city then rebuilt through a massive wave of German immigration, to the point that German speakers outnumbered both Tejanos and Anglos in San Antonio until 1877.
+San Antonio has a rich history.
+It was part of the Spanish Empire, then the Mexican Republic from 1821 to 1836, followed by the Republic of Texas, and finally became a state in 1846.
+The Battle of the Alamo in 1836 and the Mexican-American War from 1846 to 1848 were tough times — the city's population dropped by nearly two-thirds, down to about 800 residents by the war's end.
+After that, the city saw a huge influx of German immigrants, leading to a time when German speakers outnumbered both Tejanos and Anglos in San Antonio until 1877.

 San Antonio sits directly on the Balcones Escarpment, which explains the city's split pest personality: